solidity-labs-io/forge-proposal-simulator/docs/guides/customizing-proposal.md

 ------------------ Proposal Calldata ------------------
   0x7d5e81e2000000000000000000000000000000000000000000000000000000000000008000000000000000000000000000000000000000000000000000000000000000c0000000000000000000000000000000000000000000000000000000000000010000000000000000000000000000000000000000000000000000000000000004c00000000000000000000000000000000000000000000000000000000000000001000000000000000000000000000000000000000000000000000000000000006400000000000000000000000000000000000000000000000000000000000000010000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000100000000000000000000000000000000000000000000000000000000000000200000000000000000000000000000000000000000000000000000000000000344928c169a000000000000000000000000e6841d92b0c345144506576ec13ecf5103ac7f49000000000000000000000000000000000000000000000000000000000000004000000000000000000000000000000000000000000000000000000000000002c401d5062a000000000000000000000000a723c008e76e379c55599d2e4d93879beafda79c000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000c000000000000000000000000000000000000000000000000000000000000000009c33e8e47a5438b554b45b782bed73248b78e26754b37292265f0b4a3ede7874000000000000000000000000000000000000000000000000000000000003f48000000000000000000000000000000000000000000000000000000000000001e00000000000000000000000004dbd4fc535ac27206064b68ffcf827b0a60bab3f000000000000000000000000cf57572261c7c2bcf21ffd220ea7d1a27d40a82700000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000c000000000000000000000000000000000000000000000000000000000000000e41cff79cd000000000000000000000000a98dec0c8e0326756c956033bbf091081986d0ed00000000000000000000000000000000000000000000000000000000000000400000000000000000000000000000000000000000000000000000000000000064e17f52e9000000000000000000000000d570ace65c43af47101fc6250fd6fc63d1c22a860000000000000000000000006c411ad3e74de3e7bd422b94a27770f5b86c623b0000000000000000000000006801e4888a91180238a8c36594ec65797ec2dddf00000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000002a546869732070726f706f73616c20757067726164657320746865204c322077657468206761746577617900000000000000000000000000000000000000000000
 ```

-If a password was provide to the wallet, the script will prompt for the password before broadcasting the proposal.

 A DAO member can check whether the calldata proposed on the governance matches the calldata from the script exeuction.
 It is crucial to note that two new addresses have been added to the `Addresses.sol` storage.
 These addresses are not included in the JSON file and must be added manually as new contracts have now been added to the system.